tdaron/ctml/README.md

 You'll also need the `ctml` macro that will create a context containing the sink as well as the indentation state.

-Two last macros allow you to put text inside of the HTML.
+Two last macros allows you to put text inside of the HTML.
 The first one is `TEXT(some text here)` that is pretty self explanatory, and the second one is `FTEXT`, accepting formating like `printf`.
 (NOTE: FTEXT is the only libc-dependant feature).